"I cannot emphasize enough the importance of a good teacher." ~ Temple Grandin

 Every child deserves the opportunities that a high quality, public education provides.
 Teachers are professionals who do important, challenging work and must be respected and compensated accordingly.

-I oppose unfunded mandates from the NCGA that create chaos at the local level, such as the recent class size change that my opponent and his party claimed was their way of “helping” school districts.
+I oppose unfunded mandates from the NCGA that create chaos at the local level, such as the recent class size change that Republicans claimed was their way of “helping” school districts.
 It is best when classroom decisions are made by teachers and local administrators, not politicians in Raleigh who are not held to account for the cost of and confusion caused by their policy dictates.
 Teacher leaders need to be at the table when education policy is crafted.

 Our children and their teachers must have the support they need to feel safe while at school.
 I do not support arming school teachers.
 A much better idea, one supported by the educators I’ve met, is to have more school nurses and counselors to help address the myriad issues (personal, emotional, medical and family-related) students carry with them every day.
-More on my stances regarding gun violence are available here. [insert hyperlink here]
+More on my position on gun violence at this page.

 I am the proud daughter of a dedicated elementary school teacher.
 My parents went to public schools; my sister and I attended public schools, as did my daughters.
 My family knows the value of public education, and I want to preserve those opportunities for future generations.
 I worry that North Carolina, a state once known and respected for its public education investments and innovations, is sliding backwards on its commitment and sacrificing our children’s future.
 We can and we must do better.

-*My opponent often brags about increased total education spending, but that is not the relevant criteria.
+*Republican legislators often brag about increased total education spending, but that is not the relevant criteria.
 We have many more public school students than ever before, so spending needs to go up just to keep up.
-Per pupil spending has gone down over the last two budgets and is still not back to the pre-recession level and teacher pay is nearly $10,000 below the national average.
-My opponent has had three terms in the NCGA while his party was in complete control.
-If public education was really their priority, per pupil spending would not be dragging us down to 43rd in the nation and teacher pay would not be 35th in the nation, while he and his party cut taxes for those at the top and spend millions more for private school vouchers.
+Per pupil spending has actually gone down over the last two budgets and is still not back to the pre-recession level and teacher pay is below the national average.
+Republicans have controlled both chambers of the NCGA for almost a decade.
+If public education was really their priority, they would have addressed it by now.
+Instead, they prioritize cut taxes for corporations and spend millions more for private school vouchers.